siweicao/biostat625_hw3/README.md

 ## Overview

 linreg is aimed to fit simple and multiple linear regression models.
+The linreg package contains two functions including `linreg()` and `linreg_sum()` which fit linear regression models and provide quantities about the model such as coefficient estimates, standard errors, and t-statistics.

 ## Installation